 Try your hand at handkerchief dyeing and then experience the rituals of a tea ceremony accompanied by a Tea Master.

+Due to the nature of the experience, you have to remove your shoes before entering the venue.

-After lunch, visit the mesmerising Fushimi Inari Shrine, which stretches from the bottom to the top of Mount Inari (233 metres high).
-You will walk up part of the mountain and the incline allows a steady-paces walk around 15 minutes with flat road and steps to reach tori gates.
-Due to the limited space of Fushimi Inari Shrine coach parking, you may need to walk from the coach parking for 15 minutes.
+After lunch, visit the mesmerising Fushimi Inari Shrine, which stretches from the bottom to the top of Mount

+Inari (233 metres high).
+You will walk up part of the mountain and the incline allows a steady-paces walk around 15 minutes with flat road and steps to reach torii gates.

+Please note: Due to the limited space of Fushimi Inari Shrine coach parking, you may need to walk from the coach parking for 15 minutes.

 Tour a traditional sake brewery to learn about this traditional Japanese spirit before transferring 1 hour to the lively city of Osaka.